Are Elijah and Moses in the intermediate state?

 The spirits of believers who have died are currently in paradise or heaven.
 Once again the parable of Lazarus (a believer) and the rich man (an unbeliever) illustrates the intermediate state for believers and unbelievers (Luke 16:19-31).
 When Christ was dying on the cross, He told a thief that He would be with the him that day in paradise (Luke 23:43).

 And he was saying, “Jesus, remember me when You come in Your kingdom!”
 And He said to him, “Truly I say to you, today you shall be with Me in Paradise.”
 Luke 23:42-43 (NASB)

 In 1 Corinthians 5:1-3, Paul says that when believers are caught up to the current heaven, they will feel “naked.”
-He does not mean that believers will feel physically exposed.
+He does not mean that believers will be or feel physically exposed.
 He means that our spirits will not yet have our new, immortal, resurrected bodies.

 For indeed in this house we groan, longing to be clothed with our dwelling from heaven, inasmuch as we, having put it on, will not be found naked.
 2 Corinthians 5:2-3 (NASB)